Accelerating towards Consumer Centricity

 Agile decision making

-In today’s unpredictable business environment, to survive and even thrive, brands must harness different voices from outside their organisation, and enter a mode of agile and fast decision making.
-To do this successfully, we find rather than looking at a snapshot of everyday life and behaviors, brands are seeking to establish ongoing dialogues with consumers, investing in customer closeness programs so they can respond rapidly to changing needs.
+In today’s unpredictable business environment, brands must harness different voices from outside their organisation to survive and even thrive; they should enter a mode of agile and fast decision making.
+To be successful at this, rather than looking at a snapshot of everyday life and behaviors, we find brands are seeking to establish ongoing dialogues with consumers.
+They are investing in customer closeness programs so they can respond rapidly to changing needs.

 “Now more than ever it is time for us to do quick, agile research.
 With what’s going on, we know that people’s thoughts, attitudes and behaviors differ from day to day.
 Therefore, we should get away from big 25-minute questionnaires and move towards mapping consumers’ journeys at different moments in time.”